 It's as if the creator of this product just googled ‘Man working in a woodshop' and grabbed whatever images he could.

-2. Wood Profits is fake news!
+2. Wood Profits Is Fake News!

 This is nothing more than fake news.
 Yet another reason you should not trust anything on their sales page – it's completely fabricated.

 At a glance it seems everyone is experiencing real success from this program, even making $400 in one weekend as a direct result of applying the action steps in the book.

-But these are nothing than hyped up fake success stories this scammer has created in an effort to convince you this is worth your money and your time.
+But these are nothing other than hyped up fake success stories this scammer has created in an effort to convince you this is worth your money and your time.

 If you really could earn $150,000 a year making tables and chairs in your workshop then there'd be no end of success stories available from people who have gone through the book, applied it and seen results.

-They can't show you real success stories or reviews because the book isn't worth the paper its written on in my opinion.
+But they can't show you real success stories or reviews because the book isn't worth the paper its written on in my opinion.